AwalaApp/specs/rs002-pki.md

 An endpoint certificate MUST be issued by one of the following Certificate Authorities (CAs):

 - Itself, if it is a public endpoint.
-- Its local gateway, if it is a private endpoint.
+- Its private gateway, if it is a private endpoint.
 - Another endpoint, resulting in a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).

 ### Parcel Delivery Authorization (PDA)